senecajs/senecajs.org/README.md

 ```

 ## Contributing
-Seneca is __open__ project and encourage participation.
+Seneca is an __open__ project and encourage participation.
 If you feel you can help in
 any way, be it with examples, extra testing, tutorials, or new features please be our
 guest.